a2937/Data-Persistence-Project/README.md

 `
 Serialization tests:
-  - Ensure only the top ten scores at most are written to a file: Data will exponentionally grow if scores kept getting added and added to high score list
+  - Ensure only the top ten scores at most are written to a file: Data will exponentially grow if scores kept getting added and added to high score list
 `